NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 as static configuration, similar to how ordinary DNS zones are configured.
 The secondary additionally needs to be configured as a catalog consumer for the catalog zone to enable processing of the member zones in the catalog, such as automatic synchronized of the member zones for secondary service.

+Although they are regular DNS zones, catalog zones contain only information for the management of a set of authoritative nameservers.
+For this reason, operators may want to limit the systems able to query these zones.

+Querying/serving catalog zone contents may be inconvenient via DNS due to the nature of their representation.
-An administrator may want to look at data inside a catalog zone.
+An administrator may therefore want to use a different method for looking at data inside the catalog zone.
 Typical queries might include dumping the list of member zones, dumping a member zone's effective configuration, querying a specific property value of a member zone, etc.  Because of the structure of catalog zones, it may not be possible to